Recent Errors in Assigning Pressures

 2°: Operation Well-Being Performance Certainty Acceptability Selflessness Autonomy Understanding

-The 2° pressure of one grouping becomes the 1° pressure of the next grouping in 3 cases.
+The 2° pressure of one grouping becomes the 1° pressure of the next higher grouping in 3 cases.
+Intuitively, that seems possible even likely because the whole structure is presented as an evolution from grouping to grouping: click on the thumbnail again and check the top and bottom rows of text.

-The 1° pressures were developed from studies of several structural hierarchies.
-On reviewing, there is no reason to change any of these.
+The 1° pressures in the top row were developed from studies of several structural hierarchies.
+On reviewing, there is no reason to change any of these either to support or alter a pattern.
+The only changes should be in the row of 2° pressures.

-So if the pattern holds, G1 2° would be expected to be Understanding,
+the G1 2° pressure would be expected to be Understanding (because that is the G2 1° pressure)

-and the G7 2° pressure would then be expected to be Autonomy (following the usual cyclic patterns in the taxonomy).
+and the G7 2° pressure would then be expected to be Autonomy (because that is the G1 1° pressure and following the usual cyclic arrangement).

-If that was the case then G6 2° pressure cannot be Autonomy (because by convention duplication is prohibited) and Selflessness, the only other option.
-By good fortune (?), this accords with the G7 1° pressure as per the expectation.
+the G6 2° pressure cannot be Autonomy (because by convention duplication is prohibited) and Well-Being is impossible (because it is the 1° pressure), leaving Selflessness as the only option—and this accords with the G7 1° pressure as per the expected pattern.

 This assignment then forces the G5 2° pressure to be Well-Being which (happily) fits with the current G6 1° pressure.

-And voila, the pattern is now complete as shown below, using colour coding to make it immediately evident.
+And voila, a credible pattern is now complete as shown below, using colour coding to make it immediately evident.

 G1 G2 G3 G4 G5 G6 G7